Camping Near Cliffs Of The Neuse State Park

 What are the camping fees in Cliffs Of The Neuse State Park?

-At Cliffs Of The Neuse State Park, camping fees are very reasonable compared to other North Carolina state parks.
-Standard tent camping sites cost $24 per night, while RV sites with electrical and water hookups are priced at $30 per night.
-Group camping areas, which can accommodate up to 35 people, are available for $54 per night.
+At Cliffs of the Neuse State Park, camping fees are budget-friendly and vary by site type.
+Standard tent camping sites cost $23 per night, while RV sites with electrical and water hookups are priced at $28 per night.
+Group camping areas, which can accommodate up to 35 people, are available for $45 per night.
+All sites include access to modern restroom facilities with hot showers and drinking water stations.